LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/README.md

 2. [J. Liang, J. Yuan, E. Luijten, and Z. Xu, J. Chem.
 Phys.
 152, 134109 (2020).](https://aip.scitation.org/doi/10.1063/5.0003293)
 3. [J. Liang, J. Yuan, and Z. Xu, preprint (2021).](https://arxiv.org/abs/2104.05260)

 This version still need optimization.
-If you have any questions and suggestions, please send a email to liangjiuyang@sjtu.edu.cn (both Chinese and English are OK).
+If you have any questions and suggestions, please send an email to liangjiuyang@sjtu.edu.cn (both Chinese and English are OK).

 Good luck to all of you!